 Retrying a day or two after the initial failure often successfully clears the payment, ending the campaign and resuming the subscription as if the billing issue had never even occurred.
 If, however, these early re-attempts don't clear the payment, then the customer is contacted to resolve the issue.

 On average, >15% of payment failures can be resolved through retries that happen before the first email is sent.
 And a recent study among the companies we work with revealed that 62% of all recoveries are from retries.

 If at first you don't succeed, RETRY, RETRY again.

 Ongoing retries capture payments beyond the Retry Phase, even a few weeks or months after the initial charge failure.

-Proper settings in your payment processor or subscription management tool ensure charges are re-attempted multiple times.
+Proper settings in your subscription management tool ensure charges are re-attempted multiple times.

 With Enhanced Retries, retries are optimized for the full length of the campaign to resolve payment issues more quickly and contact customers only when necessary.

 Recovering payments quietly, without interruption, improves the customer experience around failed payments.